Beraliv/beraliv.dev/packages/blog2/src/content/2022-09-10-with-or-without-enums.md

 We can use `as const` and expose JS objects the same way we do it with numeric enums but in a safe way.

-It's also included in [TypeScript Docs | Enums - Objects vs. Enums](https://www.typescriptlang.org/docs/handbook/enums.html#objects-vs-enums)
+It's also included in [Enums - Objects vs. Enums | TypeScript Docs](https://www.typescriptlang.org/docs/handbook/enums.html#objects-vs-enums)

 Before: